sushantwavhal/Salary_Prediction_Portfolio/README.md

 ![image](https://github.com/sushantwavhal/Salary_Prediction_Portfolio/blob/master/Plots/Salary_dist.png)

+### DISTRIBUTION OF CATEGORICAL VARIABLES IN THE DATASET
 Following are the Job types in this dataset and the box plots represent their distribution across the whole data.

 ![image](https://github.com/sushantwavhal/Salary_Prediction_Portfolio/blob/master/Plots/jt_box.png)